Modelling interface factorizations between Landau-Ginzburg models as module functors

 If the module $M$ is of finite rank, we call $(M,\sigma ,Q)$ a finite-rank matrix factorization. \end{Def} We often simply say that $Q$ is a matrix factorization of $W'-W$.
-It corresponds to an interface between B-type topologically twisted Landau-Ginzburg models with superpotentials $W'$ and $W$~\cite{Brunner:2007qu}.
-Similarly, one can describe boundary conditions in a model with superpotential $W'$ by matrix factorizations of $W'$ \cite{Kapustin:2002bi,Orlov:2003yp,Brunner:2003dc,Kapustin:2003ga,Herbst:2004ax} (which corresponds to the case that $R=\mathbb{C}$ is trivial and $W=0$). \begin{Def} A morphism between $(W',W)$-matrix factorizations $(M_{1},\sigma_{1},Q_{1})$ and $(M_{2},\sigma_{2},Q_{2})$ is given by a module homomorphism $\varphi:M_{1}\to M_{2}$.
+It corresponds to an interface between B-type topologically twisted Landau--Ginzburg models with superpotentials $W'$ and $W$~\cite{Brunner:2007qu}: $Q$ has the interpretation of the boundary part of the BRST charge, and $\sigma=(-1)^F$ is the grading associated to the fermion number.
+Similarly, one can describe boundary conditions in a model with superpotential $W'$ by matrix factorizations of $W'$ \cite{Kapustin:2002bi,Orlov:2003yp,Brunner:2003dc,Kapustin:2003ga,Herbst:2004ax} (which corresponds to the case that $R=\mathbb{C}$ is trivial and $W=0$).
+To describe interface fields, we need to define morphisms between matrix factorizations: \begin{Def} A morphism between the $(W',W)$-matrix factorizations $(M_{1},\sigma_{1},Q_{1})$ and $(M_{2},\sigma_{2},Q_{2})$ is given by a module homomorphism $\varphi:M_{1}\to M_{2}$.
 We distinguish even ($n=0$) and odd ($n=1$) morphisms $\varphi^{(n)}$ satisfying $\sigma_{2}\varphi^{(n)}= (-1)^{n}\varphi^{(n)} \sigma_{1}$.
 This leads to a category $\MF_{W',W}$ of $(W',W)$-matrix factorizations.
-The subcategory of finite-rank factorizations is denoted by $\mf_{W',W}$. \end{Def} On this category one can introduce a differential and then consider the corresponding cohomology category. \begin{Def} Given two factorizations as above, a differential on the space of morphisms from $M_{1}$ to $M_{2}$ is defined by
+The subcategory of finite-rank factorizations is denoted by $\mf_{W',W}$. \end{Def} Note that due to the $\mathbb{Z}_{2}$-grading, $\MF_{W',W}$ and $\mf_{W',W}$ can be considered as supercategories in the sense of~\cite{Brundan:2017}.
+On this category one can introduce a differential and then consider the corresponding cohomology category. \begin{Def} Given two factorizations as above, a differential on the space of morphisms from $M_{1}$ to $M_{2}$ is defined by

-Its cohomology defines the space of morphisms in the cohomology category of matrix factorizations that is denoted by $\HMF_{W',W}$ (similarly we denote the subcategory of finite-rank factorizations as $\Hmf_{W',W}$). \end{Def} Given an odd morphism $\varphi^{(1)}$ between matrix factorizations $Q_{1}$ and $Q_{2}$, one can obtain a new matrix factorization
+Its cohomology defines the space of morphisms in the cohomology category of matrix factorizations that is denoted by $\HMF_{W',W}$ (similarly we denote the subcategory of finite-rank factorizations as $\Hmf_{W',W}$). \end{Def} The cohomology classes of morphisms are interpreted as interface fields in the topologically twisted Landau--Ginzburg model~\cite{Brunner:2007qu}.